-Today’s workforce includes 42 million independent professionals—contractors, freelancers, consultants, and more who work with small, medium, and large organizations.
-Including independent contractors as part of your workforce strategy comes with many benefits including specialized expertise, staffing flexibility, and lower costs.
+The modern workforce includes 41 million independent professionals—contractors, freelancers, consultants, and more who work with small, medium, and large organizations.
+Including these contingent workers as part of your workforce strategy comes with many benefits including specialized expertise, staffing flexibility, and lower costs.

 To build a business case, start by defining program goals: is your objective to drive efficiency, save costs, or mitigate risk?
 With clear goals in mind, you can begin to promote your program internally along with the reason you are implementing it, how it works, and how it will benefit the company.